-- There will be a minimum 2m space between individuals working at desks/benches. - Benches and desks have been allocated to staff 'hot benching/desking' is not permitted. - There will be no shared touchscreens and work must be conducted on independent laptops or desktops only.
-There must not be shared usage of desktop computers. - The keyboards of communal equipment computers will be covered with fresh cling film (provided) before each use. - Each person must have a labelled lab coat which is solely for their use and wearing of lab coats in all laboratory areas is compulsory. - Communal cryoprotective face shields must be sanitised with 70% EtOH by the user prior to and after each use. - Users must wear disposable gloves inside cryogenic gloves. - All meetings/seminars will be held remotely via Zoom/MS Teams etc.
+- There will be no specified minimum working distance, but wherever possible individuals should be respectful of each other, maintain as much distance as possible and avoid any direct contact wherever possible. - Benches and desks should, as far as possible, be allocated to named individuals. - Shared use of desktop computers should be avoided if possible but if necessary, sanitary measures must be employed. - The keyboards of communal equipment computers will be covered with fresh

+- cling film (provided) before each use. - Each person must have a labelled lab coat which is solely for their use and wearing of lab coats in all laboratory areas is compulsory. - Communal cryoprotective face shields must be sanitised with 70% EtOH by the user prior to and after each use. - Users must wear disposable gloves inside cryogenic gloves. - Meeting rooms can be booked via the Booker system: https://booker.eventmapsolutions.com/Account/Login.
+Please ensure the required ventilation conditions posted on the door are adhered to.